-With a plug-and-play feature, Logitech Wireless Mouse M310 is a popular computer peripheral.
-At the price of one, you get it with multiple colors.
-The mouse includes a contoured design and works for both right-handed and left-handed users.
-It connects to your computer using a wireless, USB nano-receiver.
+Logitech Wireless Mouse M310 is a popular computer peripheral with a plug-and-play feature.
+At the price of one, you get a mouse with multiple colors.
+The mouse can be connected to the PC using a wireless USB that works at a distance of up to 10 meters.
+Also, it has a contoured design and works for right-handed and left-handed users.

 These amazing features make Logitech Wireless Mouse 310 a great peripheral device.
 However, if your Logitech wireless mouse stops working or gives other issues, it is caused due to outdated drivers.
 To troubleshoot these issues, keeping drivers updated is recommended.

 How to Fix Logitech Mouse M310 Driver Errors

 Here are the five methods to fix the Logitech wireless mouse not working properly.

 Note : You don't have to try all the steps.
 Just work your way down to find the one that works for you.

 When your wireless mouse stops working, follow these basic troubleshooting steps to determine whether the problem is with the device or there is some connectivity issue.

 Connectivity issue is the most common cause of mouse malfunction.